Whispres/NN-chatbot-wiki/creds.properties-example.md

 #### Twitch Client ID
 The Client ID assigned to the bot when it was registered as an application on Twitch.

-Register your bot as an application [here](https://glass.twitch.tv/console/apps/create).
+Register the bot as an application [here](https://glass.twitch.tv/console/apps/create).
 ```
 twitch.user.email=Client ID
 ```